Sarah Herring Sorin: From New York to Tombstone

-In 1878, upon the death of her prospecting uncle Joe Herring, her father ventured to the Arizona Territory to settle the estate and evaluate various mining holdings.
-In the process, Colonel Herring caught the mining fever and decided to work the claims located in Bisbee through his newly formed Neptune Mining Company that was funded by East Coast money.
-In 1880 the family moved out west to Bisbee Canyon to join Colonel Herring, except for the two oldest, Sarah and Howard.
+In 1880, William Herring ventured to the Arizona Territory to settle the estate and evaluate various mining holdings after inheriting mines from his brother.
+He decided to work the claims located in Bisbee through his newly formed Neptune Mining Company that was funded by East Coast money.
+In 1880, the rest of the Herring family moved out west to Bisbee Canyon to join Colonel Herring, excluding the two oldest, Sarah and Howard.
 Colonel Herring eventually ceased his mining aspirations and established himself as an attorney for mining companies.

-When Sarah and Howard moved west in 1882, the Herring family was now residing in Tombstone.
+When Sarah and Howard Herring moved west in 1882, the Herring family was now residing in Tombstone.
 The city was still reeling from the October 1881 Earp-Clanton shoot-out at the O.K.
 Corral.
-Colonel Herring was Wyatt Earp's attorney during the murder trial in which Earp was ultimately acquitted.
-Due to the volatile and polarized atmosphere surrounding the trial, Sarah's father was armed at all times, even in the courtroom, and was often under the protection of hired gunmen.

 Not long after her move west, Sarah became the first woman schoolteacher in Tombstone.
-In her ten years at the school, she also had stints as school librarian and principal.
-Her favorite activities were riding horseback and playing music.
+In her ten years at the school, she also had stints as school librarian (1891) and principal (1884-1886).